NVIDIA/NeMo/README.md

 the source and destination paths are provided.
 Otherwise, the given paths will be mounted to the same path inside the container.

-The `bignlp_inference_path` must point to the path where BigNLP-Inference-Scripts is located.
+The `bignlp_scripts_path` must point to the path where bignlp-scripts is located.
 The location specified in the default config should be valid if `/opt/bignlp` was extracted correctly.
 Next, the `data_dir` value must point to the path where the training dataset is located.
 Note that the dataset for GPT-3, T5 and mT5 values will be different, so modify this parameter accordingly.
 Follow the data